aymeam/User_distribution_experiments/Readme.md

 Where consumer_token, consumer_secret, access_token and access_token_secret are the corresponding credentials to use the Twitter API.

 ## Word vectors
-Fro these experiments we have also used embeddings for initialization which can be found at:
+For these experiments we have also used embeddings for initialization which can be found in:

 [Sentiment Specific word embeddings (SSWE)](http://ir.hit.edu.cn/~dytang/paper/sswe/embedding-results.zip)

+Please download and unzip the vectors at Vectors/
 <!--
 ## Description of the Experiments
 ### Experiment 1